nginx-lover/bkb/README.md

 ##operator
 *desc*: the rule's operator

-commonly  it will bbe the some string function to match variable.
+commonly it will be the some string function to match variable.
 It can be consist of the following:
 ````python
 OPERATOR = [
     'eq', 'rx', 'ipMatch', 'beginsWith', 'endsWith', 'ge', 'gt', 'lt', 'le',